 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

 We want to keep it healthy, and we like variety and portability.
-Here are 23 of the best hiking snacks to help make your day on the trails even better.
+Here are some of the best hiking snacks to help make your day on the trails even better.
 From dried fruits and nuts to sandwiches and energy bars, there’s something for everyone here.
 So grab your favorite day hike snacks and hit the trail!

 What are the Best Snacks for Hiking?

 The best hiking snacks are nutrient-dense, with a balance of carbs, fats, and protein to maintain energy levels.

 Choose hiking foods that are not too high in sugar.
 After delivering a quick energy boost, they can lead you to crash soon after.

 Good hiking snacks don’t need refrigeration, so you don’t need to worry about ice packs.